Converting fusion energy into electricity

 Bank energy

-Peak field
+Peak magnetic field

 Inductive energy recovery